OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Next steps

 In this tutorial, you've created a new custom functions project, tried out a prebuilt function, created a custom function that requests data from the web, and created a custom function that streams real-time data from the web.
-To learn more about custom functions in Excel, see [Create custom functions in Excel](../excel/custom-functions-overview.md).
+To learn more about custom functions in Excel, continue to the following article:

 > [!div class="nextstepaction"]
 > [Create custom functions in Excel](../excel/custom-functions-overview.md)